Optimizing SPION Labeling for Single-Cell Magnetic Microscopy

-For the detection of the weak magnetic fields generated by SPIONs, we utilize a NV center based widefield microscopy system, depicted in \autoref{fig:1}a.
+In the presence of an external magnetization field the superparamagnetic core of the SPIONs creates a magnetic dipole field, whose magnetic moment aligns itself with this external field.
+For the detection of this weak magnetic dipole field, we utilize a NV center based widefield microscopy system, depicted in \autoref{fig:1}a.
 The system's core component consists of a [100] bulk diamond sample ($>\SI{98}{\percent}$ ${}^{12}$C) with a 10 ppm ${}^{15}N$ nitrogen doping which results in a NV center concentration of \SI{1}{ ppm} within a \SI{1}{\mu\meter}-thick layer (Quantum Diamonds \cite{quantum-diamonds}).
 Optical excitation of the NV centers is achieved using a Coherent Verdi \SI{532}{\nm} laser operating at a power of \SI{250}{\milli\watt} measured before the sample.
 The laser illuminates a field of view (FoV) of 318 x \SI{318}{\um}.
-The resulting red-shifted fluorescence emissions undergo spectral filtering (FELH0600, Thorlabs, Inc.) before detection by a Teledyne Evolve 13 EM-CCD camera.
+The resulting red-shifted fluorescence emission is collected by an air objective (UPLFLN 20x/0.5NA, Olympus) and subsequently undergoes spectral filtering (FELH0600, Thorlabs, Inc.) before detection by a Teledyne Evolve 13 EM-CCD camera.
 In addition, the widefield microscope contains also a red LED for brightfield images.
 Spin state manipulation is realized by a loop antenna positioned \SI{2}{\mm} above the diamond surface.
 A static magnetic field of \SI{30}{\milli\tesla} is set at an angle of approximately \SI{54.74}{\degree} along a NV axis to remove the degeneracy of the $\ket{\pm 1}$ NV center spin states.
 We chose the crystal axis most practical for our experiment.
 This magnetic bias field simultaneously magnetizes the SPIONs, which then generate a measurable magnetic field gradient (see \hyperref[suppl:spions]{Supporting Information (SI)}).
 An overview of the optical and electronic components of the NV center based widefield microscope is detailed in the \hyperref[suppl:exp]{SI}.